 For Red Hat Linux, click the Register PC icon on the desktop to register your computer on the World Wide Web.

 Creating an emergency recovery-repair diskette in Windows

-Note: To create and use a diskette, you must add a diskette drive to the computer.
-To enable a USB diskette drive to work, you must disable the legacy diskette drive function in the Configuration/Setup Utility program (click Devices and I/O Ports → Disable Legacy Diskette A).
+Note: To create and use a diskette, you must add a diskette drive to your computer.
+To enable a USB diskette drive, follow these steps: